 If you’re looking to refresh your skills or hone some new ones, University IT provides technology training opportunities to do just that.

-Take advantage of face-to-face classroom training courses offered each month by our Technology Training group.
+Take advantage of in-person and online training sessions offered each month by our Technology Training group.
 These courses are fee-based and eligible for payment through the Staff Training Assistance Program (STAP).